AleksiKnuutila/airtable_utils/README.md

 # Introduction
-airtable_forms is Statically created templates for pages containing Airtable forms.
+airtable_utils is Statically created templates for pages containing Airtable forms.
 # Use
 # Requirements